6 Fundamentals to Maximize Design & Verification Efficiency

 There are common practices for static sign-off, but there is no default methodology today.

 The overall goal here is to invest in and establish a static sign-off methodology and tool set that will minimize the one deficiency with static sign-off: the noise level.
-Doing so will reduce manual engineering effort and total project time for completions.
+Doing so will reduce manual engineering effort and total project time for completion.

 Aligning your static sign-off methodology with your tools can be achieved as follows:

 - Define your static tool checks to enforce the methodology (Lint policy, CDC rules, RDC scenarios, X-analysis policy, DFT rules…)

 - Refine your static configuration based on your initial results to reduce noise.

 - Work with your tool vendor to refine the tool to align with your methodology. (rather than vice versa).
 This requires tool and vendor to be flexible and highly responsive.

 - In parallel, enable strong debug and potential continuous integration.

 Through this practice, Real Intent has reduced noise level for our static sign-off tool, and thus improved our customer’s engineering resource utilization and project completion schedules.